 We're talking heaps of butter, coconut oil, sugar, and flour... not to mention the chocolate!

 I honestly can't imagine the tummy ache I would have after eating something that intensely rich, and I'm sure I'm not alone.

 Lightened-up versions of classic desserts are totally my jam!
 And these oil-free banana brownies are just perfect.
 Gotta love a dessert that doesn't leave you feeling sluggish and that's healthy enough for everyday!

 Why You'll Love Banana Brownies

 One cup of mashed, overripe banana provides moisture, binding, and sweetness, which means we need less sugar.

 And speaking of sugar, we're not using any of the refined stuff.
 We're using a combination of maple syrup and coconut sugar to make these healthy brownies taste dessert-worthy.

 Oat flour provides awesome texture, nut butter gives them a bit of richness, and cocoa powder brings ALL the chocolate vibes.

-But if you like the sound of a refined sugar-free, cake-like brownie married with the warm flavor of banana bread and the crunch of walnuts, you're definitely in the right place!
+But if you like the sound of a delicious, refined sugar-free, cake-like brownie married with the warm flavor of banana bread and the crunch of walnuts, you're definitely in the right place!